shengy90/Udacity-MLND/mlnd-capstone/capstone proposal: customer satisfaction.md

 ##### Part 1: Exploring the data
 The dataset consists of 370 variables, which may be categorical or discrete.
 Because the dataset is anonymised, we have no information on what each variable means.
 Therefore, we cannot decide whether or not we should include/ exclude a column just by looking at the column name.
 Instead, we might have to look at each individual variable, then look at the relationship between each variable vs the target to understand what's in each column and if there are any correlation between the variables and the target.

 However, because of the large number of variables, manual investigation may be very inefficient.
-Instead of investigating each variable manually, we could look to some automated feature selection strategy such using random forest or other methods to determine the 'feature importance' which can help us to prune the amount of features.
+Instead of investigating each variable manually, we could look to some automated feature selection strategy such using random forest or other methods to determine the 'feature importance' which can help us to prune the amount of features[3].

 ##### Part 2: Feature Engineering
 After getting rid of redundant features, we can then engineer new features if necssary to create more predictive features.
 Depending on the amount of features, we can also use some dimensionality reduction methods such as PCA to engineer new features and reduce the amount of redundant features.

 ##### Part 3: Train the model
 We can start creating the model after we have obtain a list of useful features that we can use to create our model.
 Because this is a binary classification task, we can use many different classifiers to create our binary classifier.
-Example of classifiers are:
+Example of classifiers are[6]:

  - Logistic Classifier : logistic classifer is great for creating binary classifiers, especially if we're trying to solve a linear problem.
 However, depending on the features we've decided to use, there might be some non-linearity in our features and logistic regression might not be able to cope so well.

  - Neural Network Classifier : neural network is great for finding hidden patterns in our dataset and is great for classification tasks, especially if there is non-linearity in the dataset.
 However, neural network is computationally expensive, and can be prone to overfitting.
 However, there are many methods we can deal with overfitness, such as 'dropouts' which is a commonly used technique in deep learning.

  - Decision tree classifiers : decision tree classifier is great for classification tasks and can be easily interpreted.
 However it's very unstable as just a slight purturbation in the dataset can result in a very different-looking tree.
 However there are many variations of decision tree classifiers that can be used to address the over-fitness e.g.:
-     -- Random Forest
+     -- Random Forest[5]
      -- Bagged Trees
      -- Boosted Trees